LiberTEM/LiberTEM/docs/source/reference/app/strain.rst

 .. deprecated:: 0.14.0
    The modules :code:`libertem.analysis.gridmatching` and :code:`libertem.analysis.fullmatch`
-   that contain classes and helper functions tp extract and manipulate lattices from correlation results are moved to :mod:`libertem_blobfinder.common.gridmatching` and :mod:`libertem_blobfinder.common.fullmatch`, and will be removed in a later release.
+   that contain classes and helper functions to extract and manipulate lattices from correlation results are moved to :mod:`libertem_blobfinder.common.gridmatching` and :mod:`libertem_blobfinder.common.fullmatch` since :mod:`libertem-blobfinder`` version 0.6, and are slated for removal in LiberTEM 0.16.